Vertigo

 REVIEWED By Marjorie Baumgarten, Fri., Nov.
 15, 1996

-Restorations of film classics seem to be all the rage these days, and each new release also kicks off a new round of hype, fanfare, and remembrances.
-But this time, it's Hitchcock's sublime Vertigo, certainly one of the director's greatest, if not best, works.
-Vertigo stands as one of the thrill master's most psychologically dense and twisted works in which obsession, commitment, and dual identities all merge to create a voluptuous tale of thwarted love.
-And here's the icing on the cake: The Bernard Herrmann soundtrack was digitized and re-recorded for this restoration, creating a crisp new musical element that includes sounds and effects not even heard during the original 1958 release.
-Soundtrack enthusiasts have been in a deep swoon all summer long singing the praises of the new, cleaned-up tracks.
-And film fans everywhere are simply dizzy with joy.
+One of the director's greatest, if not best, works, Vertigo stands as one of the thrill master's most psychologically dense and twisted works in which obsession, commitment, and dual identities all merge to create a voluptuous tale of thwarted love.
+In a recent restoration, the Bernard Herrmann soundtrack was digitized and re-recorded, creating a crisp new musical element that includes sounds and effects not even heard during the original 1958 release.

 A note to readers: Bold and uncensored, The Austin Chronicle has been Austin’s independent news source for over 40 years, expressing the community’s political and environmental concerns and supporting its active cultural scene.
 Now more than ever, we need your support to continue supplying Austin with independent, free press.
 If real news is important to you, please consider making a donation of $5, $10 or whatever you can afford, to help keep our journalism on stands.